-Metric Estimate used in the assessment Minimum plausible value Maximum plausible value Justification Area of Occupancy 48 km2 48 km 2 184 km2 48 km 2 (GeoCAT; Bachman et al. 2011).
+Metric Estimate used in the assessment Minimum plausible value Maximum plausible value Justification Area of Occupancy 48 km2 48 km 2 184 km2 48 km2 (GeoCAT; Bachman et al. 2011).
 As defined by the IUCN "Area of occupancy is defined as the area within its 'extent of occurrence', which is occupied by a taxon, excluding cases of vagrancy.
 The measure reflects the fact that a taxon will not usually occur throughout the area of its extent of occurrence, which may contain unsuitable or unoccupied habitats."
 Thus, the AOO excludes unsuitable and unoccupied habitat.
 Given that McCulloch's anemonefish only inhabits anemones, there is only very specific areas that can be occupied by this taxon.
-Trend Contracting 1 GeoCAT estimate based on former geographic range including Norfolk Island - 76 km 2 (Hobbs, 2022).
+Trend Contracting GeoCAT estimate based on former geographic range including Norfolk Island - 76 km2 (Hobbs, 2022).
 Contracting due to climate impacts on host anemones and small population size.
 Number of subpopulations 3 Population genetic analyses reveal extremely low levels of contemporary gene flow between the remaining three localities and each subpopulation is predominately maintained by local replenishment (van der Meer et al., 2012).
 The former geographic range included Norfolk Island.
-Trend Contracting due anemones and sr ntracting due to climate impacts on host emones and small population size.
-Basis of assessment of subpopulation number McCulloch's aner revealed they no the three remain Meer et al., 2012 nonefish only occu longer occur at No ing localities supp). only occurs at three isolated localities.
-Extensive surveys have occur at Norfolk Island (Hobbs, 2022).
-Molecular research shows ities support three genetically distinct subpopulations (van der No. locations 1 1 Lord Howe Island, Elizabeth Reef, and Middleton Reef are combined to be one location.
-Trend Contracting McCulloch's anemonefish has previously been recorded from Norfolk Island, but is now considered extinct at Norfolk (Hobbs, 2022) Basis of assessment of location number The main threat to the McCulloch's anemonefish is rising sea surface temperatures.
-Elizabeth and Middleton Reefs and Lord Howe Island are located along the Lord Howe seamount chain with Lord Howe Island located approximately 150 km south of the reefs.
-Given the close proximity of Elizabeth and Middleton Reefs to Lord Howe Island, and that sea surface temperatures at both locations being influenced directly by the East Australian Current, for this assessment they are combined as the one location as the influence of rising sea surface temperature would similarly affect both Elizabeth and Middleton reefs and Lord Howe Island.
+Trend e to climate impacts on host small population size.
+Basis of assessment of subpopulation number revealed they no longer occur at No ing localities supp orfolk Island (H lated localities.
+Extensive surveys have Hobbs, 2022).
+Molecular research shows tically distinct subpopulations (van der No. locations 1 1 Lord Howe Island, Elizabeth Reef, and Middleton Reef are combined to be one location.
+Trend Contracting McCulloch's anemonefish has previousl been recorded from Norfolk Island, but is now considered extinct at Norfolk (Hobbs, 2022) Basis of assessment of location number Elizabeth and Mi seamount chain we Given the close p sea surface temp Current, for this t to the McCulloch's anemonefish is rising sea surface temperatures.
+Middleton Reefs and Lord Howe Island are located along the Lord Howe is with Lord Howe Island located approximately 150 km south of the reefs. proximity of Elizabeth and Middleton Reefs to Lord Howe Island, and that peratures at both locations being influenced directly by the East Australian is assessment they are combined as the one location as the influence of rising perature would similarly affect both Elizabeth and Middleton reefs and Lord

-Metric Estimate used in the assessment Minimum plausible value Maximum plausible value Justification Fragmentation McCulloch's aner surveyed years a 7-10 survey site: 2018) it was only been recorded in (Hobbs, 2022). cCulloch's anemonefish is present but rare at Elizabeth and Middleton Reefs.
-Across the irveyed years at Elizabeth Reef (2007, 2011, 2018), it was only recorded at 1-2 of the -10 survey sites.
-Similarly, across survey years at Middleton Reef (2006, 2007, 2011, 018) it was only recorded at 1-4 sites out of 4-24 survey sites.
-At Lord Howe Island, it has een recorded in the lagoon and on the outer reef all around the island and at Balls Pyramid Hobbs, 2022).
-Population genet subpopulations, v et al., 2012).
-The Lord Howe Island lagoon and outer sub-populations netic analyses reveal low levels of contemporary gene flow between the ns, which are predominately maintained by local replenishment (van der Meer There is some evidence to that indicates fragmentation is occurring within the land sub-population with very little contemporary gene flow between the iter reef (van der Meer et al 2012).
-There is no evidence of fragmentation in ons at Elizabeth and Middleton reefs Fluctuations Population fluctu ations have not be een recorded fo or McCulloch's anemonefish.
+Metric Estimate used in the assessment Minimum plausible value Maximum plausible value Justification Fragmentation McCulloch's anemonefish is present but rare at Elizabeth and Middleton Reefs.
+Across the surveyed years at Elizabeth Reef (2007, 2011, 2018), it was only recorded at 1-2 of the 7-10 survey sites.
+Similarly, across survey years at Middleton Reef (2006, 2007, 2011, 2018) it was only recorded at 1-4 sites out of 4-24 survey sites.
+At Lord Howe Island, it had been recorded in the lagoon and on the outer reef all around the island and at Balls Pyrami (Hobbs, 2022).
+Population genetic analyses reveal low levels of contemporary gene flow between the subpopulations, which are predominately maintained by local replenishment (van der Mee et al., 2012).
+There is some evidence to that indicates fragmentation is occurring within the Lord Howe Island sub-population with very little contemporary gene flow between the lagoon and outer reef (van der Meer et al 2012).
+There is no evidence of fragmentation in sub-populations at Elizabeth and Middleton reefs Fluctuations Population fluctu ations have not be en recorded for McCulloch's anemonefish.